-Some of you may not know this but I have a side business as an Amazon FBA Seller.
-Not only do I make money from my blog but I also make money selling things I find at deep discounts on Amazon.
-Doing both of these things has allowed me to work from home so that I can stay home with my daughter.
+Some of you may not know this but I have a side business and make money selling on Amazon.
+Not only do I make money from my blog but I also make money selling things I find at deep discounts as an Amazon FBA Seller.

 Post contains affiliate links.

 Starting both of these businesses was intimidating since I had no clue where to start.
 But I did my research and learned a lot from trial and error but now I am earning a full time income by working part time hours from home!